ellipt01/joint/README.md

 ## Code for magnetic and gravity joint inversion based on the group lasso regularization.

 ## 1. overview
-This code performs the inversion using magnetic and gravity anomaly data jointly, and reveals the subsurface magnetic and gravity structures, i.e. the subsurface distribution of magnetization and density.
-It is well known that, because the magnetic and gravity inverse problems are ill-posed problem, there are a number of models that equivalently recover the observed data, which can lead to arbitrariness in the derived model.
+This code performs the inversion using magnetic and gravity anomaly data jointly, and reveals the subsurface magnetic and gravity structures, i.e., the subsurface distribution of magnetization and density.
+It is well known that since the magnetic and gravity inverse problems are ill-posed problems, there are a number of models that equivalently recover the observed data, which may lead to arbitrariness in the derived model.
 Therefore, previous studies have jointly used magnetic and gravity data, and perform joint inversion by applying the structural coupling, which force to derive highly correlated magnetic and gravity structure, to compensate for the weak constraint of each data on the model.

 In our code, we use group lasso regularization.
 The group lasso is a type of sparse regularization method that achieves variable selection based on the groups of model elements.
-This method can be used when model elements have inherent groups or clusters, and the model elements of each group together take zero or non-zero values by this regularization.
+This method can be used when model elements have inherent groups or clusters, and the model elements of each group together take zero or nonzero values through this regularization.

-Generally, to derive the subsurface magnetic and gravity structure, the subsurface space is divided into small grid cells, and the magnetization and density are assigned to each cell, and tried to estimate these parameters to recover the observed anomalies.
+Generally, to derive the subsurface magnetic and gravity structure, the subsurface space is divided into small grid cells, and the magnetization and density are assigned to each cell, and an attempt is made to estimate these parameters to recover the observed anomalies.
 In this code, the magnetization and density of each cell are grouped and a group lasso is applied.
-Thus, the magnetization and density of each cell together take on a zero or non-zero value.
+In this way, the magnetization and density of each cell together take on a zero or non-zero value.
 As a result, the magnetization and density structure become similar, and a highly correlated model is expected to be derived.

 #### group lasso
 Now, denote the subsurface magnetization distribution as $\boldsymbol{\beta}$, that of density as $\boldsymbol{\rho}$, and observed magnetic and gravity anomalies as $\mathbf{f}$ and $\mathbf{g}$, respecively.